Decision cards

 Split by custom expression

 Here the routes are decided from a custom expression created by the user.
 This custom expression can be constructed from the use of variables and functions.
-(To learn more about variables and functions go to the article variables and expression section)
+(To learn more about expression and functions go to the article variables and expression section)

 It allows customizing some treatments, such as checking the service's opening hours.